-In other words, you have enough money saved, invested, passive income streams, or in other assets that you can live without income from another person or through a job.
+In other words, you have enough money saved, invested, in passive income streams or in other assets that you can live without income from another person or through a job.
 This definition doesn’t necessarily mean that you don’t work, but rather that you don’t NEED to work to maintain your lifestyle.

 Thus, as long as you have the funds to maintain whatever lifestyle you’re trying to lead without needing income from an outside source, then you would be considered independently wealthy.